What is Culturally Responsive Mathematics Teaching (CRMT)?

 CONCLUSION

 In conclusion, culturally responsive mathematics teaching is an essential approach to fostering mathematics excellence and equity in the classroom.
-This approach involves leveraging the mathematical resources of students, families, and communities, expanding students’ mathematical thinking, building bridges between previous and new knowledge, supporting academic language development, and cultivating critical mathematical knowledge that enables students to analyze and address authentic problems.
+This approach leverages students’ mathematical resources, builds on prior knowledge, enhances mathematical thinking, fosters language development, and nurtures critical skills for addressing real-world problems.
 In turn, it provides students with the opportunity to become well-rounded individuals and learners in all aspects of life.

 Author: Quazell Cunningham